Licking Heights High School

 Licking Heights High School is a public high school in Pataskala, Ohio.
 It is the only high school in the Licking Heights Local School District.
+The school mascot is the Hornet.

 History

 In November 2018, construction began on a new high school for the school district.
 What was the first high school building, initially built in 2003, became the new middle school, with the new high school finishing construction in August 2020.

+A new extension was added in November 2024 for an accommodation of approximately 300-350 more students.

 Academics

 The school provides approximately 10 AP courses, along with several Dual Enrollment courses through the Central Ohio Technical College, and other local colleges providing opportunities for higher level course credits (OU Pickerington, Columbus State).
 The first National Merit Finalist from Licking Heights High School earned that distinction in 2013.

 Activities

+Licking Heights High School has performing arts, athletics, and academic programs/clubs to join.

+Student Council

+The student council's goal is to promote school spirit, enact change in the school, and be leaders for their peers.
+It is composed of the president, vice-president, secretary, publicity team, historians, and more sub-groups are added when needed.

+Events held in the past have included Pep Rallies, Powder Puff for cancer awareness, Spirit Week, and flower donations.
+Proceeds were sent to nearby homeless shelters or to centers for children.